Introduction: The Lam-Rim Graded Stages and Levels of Motivation

 - The body – that’s the aggregate of forms, in terms of understanding it as true suffering.

-- Feelings – that’s the aggregate of feelings; understand it in terms of true cause of suffering.
+- Feelings – that’s the aggregate of feelings, understanding them in terms of true cause of suffering.

-- Mind – that’s the aggregate of consciousness, you understand that in terms of true stopping of suffering.
+- Mind – that’s the aggregate of consciousness, and we understand that in terms of true stopping of suffering.

-- And discriminating awareness, which is adding certainty to distinguishing – distinguishing is the aggregate of distinguishing, the so-called "aggregate of recognition;" and discriminating awareness – that’s the aggregate of other affecting variables.
-And we’re understanding that in terms of true pathway mind.
+- Discriminating awareness, which is adding certainty to distinguishing; basically, distinguishing is the aggregate of distinguishing, the so-called “aggregate of recognition,” and discriminating awareness is the aggregate of other affecting variables.
+We understand that in terms of the true pathway mind.

 Bringing “Me” into the Meditation

-Now, within that, “me” as the one who is experiencing this – what are we experiencing?
+Now, within that, “me” as the one who is experiencing this, what are we experiencing?
 What are we focusing on?
-We’re focusing on the five aggregates, aren’t we?
-As represented by these four objects that we’re placing close mindfulness on.
-So, the relationship of the “me” with the five aggregates, while understanding the four noble truths in terms of those aggregates.
-So this whole discussion that you have studied of the relationship between the self and aggregates – are they one, are they separate and so on – this is the context within in which it is meditated upon.
+We’re focusing on the five aggregates as represented by these four objects that we’re placing close mindfulness on.
+It’s the relationship of the “me” with the five aggregates while understanding the four noble truths in terms of those aggregates.
+This whole discussion that we have studied is concerned with the relationship between the self and the aggregates: are they one, are they separate, and so on?
+This is the context within which it is meditated upon.
 This is where it comes.

-You understand the five aggregates in terms of the four noble truths, and you understand the “me” – the person – as the one who is understanding and meditating on these, either suffering – the first two noble truths, suffering and its true cause; or experiencing true path and the true stopping.
-And that’s what we have to work on – to get rid of impossible ways in which that “me” who’s doing this meditation and has this understanding, exists.
-Because when we focus with either shamatha or combined shamatha and vipashyana on these four placements of close mindfulness, the five aggregates, either we focus on just conventionally what they are – so the sixteen aspects; or we focus on their being void of an impossible “me,” impossible person; or, the Mahayana way, in addition, they’re also void of themselves existing in some impossible way.
+We understand the five aggregates in terms of the four noble truths, and we understand the “me,” the person, as the one who is understanding and meditating on these, either suffering (the first two noble truths, suffering and its true cause) or experiencing the true path and the true stopping.
+That’s what we have to work on to get rid of impossible ways in which that “me” – who’s doing this meditation and has this understanding – exists.
+Because when we focus with either shamatha or combined shamatha and vipashyana on these four placements of close mindfulness, the five aggregates, either we focus just conventionally on what they are (the 16 aspects) or we focus on them being void of an impossible “me,” the impossible person; or, in addition, the Mahayana way, that they’re also void of themselves existing in some impossible way.

-That’s our introduction and we have to vacate the room.
-So, just to give you the context of what we are talking about, you can see that it is essential, if we are going to meditate on the four noble truths, to know what is the real thing, the actual meditation on the four noble truths; and then to understand who is it that’s meditating on this, and how do I exist.
+That’s our introduction, just to give you the context of what we are talking about.
+You can see that it is essential, if we are going to meditate on the four noble truths, to know what is the real thing – the actual meditation on the four noble truths.
+Then, we need to understand who is it that’s meditating on this, and how do we exist.
 Who’s experiencing this?
-And then how does what I’m experiencing exist as well?
+Then, how does what we’re experiencing exist as well?

-But on this weekend we’ll just focus in terms of “me” – how the person who’s doing this, experiencing this, exists.
+However, in this seminar, we’ll just focus in terms of “me,” how the person who’s doing this, experiencing this, exists.